 About This Statistic

 Google and advertising Founded in California in 1996, Google was primarily created as an online search engine enabling users to generate algorithm-based search results, based on internal page rankings.
 Although Google Search is arguably the company’s most popular product, Google generates the majority of its revenue through advertising.
-In 2015, 70.2 percent of the search giant’s revenue was generated through advertising on Google Sites and 20.2 percent of revenue came from advertising on Google network sites.
-In total, Google’s net revenues amounted to 74.54 billion US dollars, up from 37.9 billion in 2011.
-Overall, global online advertising expenditure is projected to surpass 252 billion US dollars in 2018.
+In 2016, the majority of the search giant’s revenue was generated through advertising on Google Sites and the second-largest share of revenue came from advertising on Google network sites.
+In total, Google’s 2016 net revenues amounted to 89.46 billion US dollars, up from 74.54 billion in 2015.
+Overall, global online advertising expenditure is projected to surpass 335 billion US dollars in 2020.

-In 2014, Google was also ranked first in terms of digital advertising revenue of selected online companies, generating more than 16 times the amount of revenue as second-ranked Yahoo.
+In 2016, Google was also ranked first in terms of digital advertising revenue of selected online companies, generating more than double the amount of revenue as second-ranked Facebook.